2009-03-02 07:26 UTC The Ruby Object Model - Structure and Semantics

 Suggested reading

-The Ruby object model can make you go insane. _why has a great article that illuminates the particular hairy beast that is meta classes.
-You should read it.
+The Ruby object model can make you go insane. _why has a great article that illuminates the particular hairy beast that is meta classes

 Ruby Objects